College should be a place where you can learn, grow as a person and explore the world around you without fear of

 examples of sexual misconduct.)

-The Dallas County Community College District (DCCCD) and each of its colleges are committed to ensuring equal access to education in an environment free from discrimination, including sexual misconduct.
-To that end, DCCCD has developed a comprehensive
+Dallas College is committed to ensuring equal access to education in an environment free from discrimination, including sexual misconduct.
+To that end, we have developed a comprehensive

 Sexual Misconduct policy (PDF - 180KB) in order to comply with Title IX requirements.